More

 Then there is the middle approach.
 Incremental improvement through smart roster decisions.
 Targeting players who complement the existing core, drafting with intention, and adding pieces in free agency that address specific needs.
 This path allows the Trail Blazers to remain flexible while continuing to build toward long-term success.

 For much of the past few seasons, the direction felt uncertain.
 Now, there is a clearer sense of purpose.
 The team is not just collecting young players.
 It is starting to shape an identity around them.
+And they will be using this newfound identity to fight in the playoffs.

 That identity is still evolving, but the early indicators are promising.
 Defense is becoming a priority.
 Ball movement is improving.
 Roles are becoming more defined.
 Most importantly, the players are beginning to trust the system and each other.